mich-chen/tandem-trivia/README.md

-# Welcome to Tandem Trivia!
+# Welcome to Tandem Trivia! :bulb: :video_game:

 Tandem trivia is a training trivia app on Tandem knowledge!
 Users may answer, skip, return to 10 random non-repeating questions and see their final score at the end.
 Play and train as much as you'd like to master your Tandem knowledge!